sveltejs/svelte/CONTRIBUTING.md

 ## Bugs

 We use [GitHub issues](https://github.com/sveltejs/svelte/issues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
-If you you are certain this is a new unreported bug, you can submit a [bug report](#reporting-new-issues).
+If you are certain this is a new unreported bug, you can submit a [bug report](#reporting-new-issues).

 If you have questions about using Svelte, contact us on Discord at [svelte.dev/chat](https://svelte.dev/chat), and we will do our best to answer your questions.